 Differences between fixed and adjustable loans

-Borrowers might choose a fixed-rate loan to lock in a low rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in this lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a favorable rate.
-Call Statewide Funding at (415) 456-7802 to learn more.
+You can choose a fixed-rate loan to lock in a low rate.
+Borrowers select fixed-rate loans because interest rates are low and they want to lock in at this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a good rate.
+Call Statewide Funding at (415) 456-7802 for details.

-ARMs most often have the lowest, most attractive rates toward the beginning of the loan.
-They provide the lower rate for an initial period that varies greatly.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is fixed for three or five years.
+ARMs most often have the lowest rates at the beginning.
+They usually provide that interest rate from a month to ten years.
+You've likely read about 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then they adjust after the initial period.
-These loans are usually best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate programs benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+These types of loans are fixed for 3 or 5 years, then they adjust.
+These loans are often best for borrowers who expect to move in three or five years.
+These types of ARMs benefit people who will sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (415) 456-7802.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.